MacKeeper Review: Quick Expert Summary

 Once the browser extension is enabled, this feature will automatically work in the background every time you open a new webpage.
 To see details of what StopAd is blocking, you can click on the icon in your menu bar.

 I tested this feature on YouTube, and it blocked 3 ads and 4 trackers while I watched only one video.
-As I continued surfing the web, the number of blocked ads and trackers skyrocketed — it really shocked me how many websites want to track my every move.
-I was also able to see exactly which websites were blocked from tracking me and showing me ads, which is pretty interesting.
+As I continued surfing the web, the number of blocked ads and trackers skyrocketed — and I was able to see exactly which websites were blocked from tracking me and showing me ads, which is pretty interesting.

 Overall, I really like the StopAd extension.
 It’s simple, easy to use, and it has a clean design.